Rudolf Bahro: In Berlin after the fall of the Wall

-In 1990, there were accusations that Bahro was striving for "eco-dictatorship".
-This accusation was made particularly aggressively by the Association for the Advancement of Psychological Knowledge of Human Nature, a right-wing organization founded in Zurich which, in a work entitled The Fascism of the New Left, claimed that Bahro's real goal was an "eco-fascist dictatorship".
+In 1990, there were accusations that Bahro was striving for "eco-dictatorship."
+This accusation was made particularly aggressively by the Association for the Advancement of Psychological Knowledge of Human Nature, a right-wing organization founded in Zurich which, in a work titled The Fascism of the New Left, claimed that Bahro's real goal was an "eco-fascist dictatorship."
 Bahro indignantly denied this but soon found himself confronted with more accusations of this nature.
 The accusations were based on quotations from his book Logik der Rettung.
-In 1992, a former party colleague of his, Jutta Ditfurth joined the debate when, in her book Feuer in die Herzen [Putting Fire in the Hearts], she accused him of turning to esoteric, authoritarian and nationalist ideas.
+In 1992, a former party colleague of his, Jutta Ditfurth, joined the debate when, in her book Feuer in die Herzen [Putting Fire in the Hearts], she accused him of turning to esoteric, authoritarian and nationalist ideas.

-In addition to his activities in Berlin, until 1991 Bahro also active in the Lernwerkstatt [Learning Workshop] a non-profit organization in Niederstadtfeld, and he planned similar experiments with new sustainable living and economic systems in the former GDR.
+In addition to his activities in Berlin, until 1991 Bahro also active in the Lernwerkstatt [Learning Workshop] a non-profit organization in Niederstadtfeld, in which he planned similar experiments with new sustainable living and economic systems in the former GDR.
 A conversation with the Minister-President of Saxony, Kurt Biedenkopf, in the summer of 1991 led to the socio-ecological futurology project LebensGut in the village of Pommritz, near Bautzen.
-There, the socio-ecological research begun at the Humboldt University is also being continued, mainly by Bahro's former associate Maik Hosang.
+There the socio-ecological research begun at the Humboldt University is also being continued, mainly by Bahro's former associate Maik Hosang.

 In September 1993, Bahro's wife Beatrice committed suicide following a marital dispute.
-He was so devastated that he had to cancel a semester of lectures.
+Bahro was so devastated that he canceled a semester of lectures.
 In the spring of 1994, he also became physically ill, and in the autumn of that year he was diagnosed with non-Hodgkin's lymphoma.
-Bahro was convinced that his illness was the consequence of traumatic experiences such as the suicide of his wife and resisted conventional therapy, instead trying various alternative methods of diagnosis and therapy and temporarily moving into a monastery.
-Only after his condition deteriorated dramatically, he agreed to another course of chemotherapy.
+Bahro was convinced that his illness was the consequence of traumatic experiences such as the suicide of his wife, so he resisted conventional therapy, instead trying various alternative methods of diagnosis and therapy and temporarily moving into a monastery.
+Only after his condition deteriorated dramatically did he agree to another course of chemotherapy.
 In May 1995, on his sickbed, he married his girlfriend and companion Marina Lehnert, who had been caring for his daughter for some time.

 After a year's break due to illness, in summer 1996 Bahro resumed teaching, but only to a limited extent.
 He gave his last lecture in July 1997.
 After that, he caught pneumonia and the cancer broke out again.

 Rudolf Bahro died in Berlin on 5 December 1997 and was buried at the Dorotheenstadt cemetery in Berlin.